Chemical poisoning: Introduction

 The types of symptoms and severity of complications of chemical poisoning differ greatly, depending on the type of chemical, the length of exposure, the person's age and medical history, and other factors.

 Some chemicals, such as chlorine and phosgene, affect the respiratory system.
-Exposure can result in symptoms, such as wheezing and shortness of breath, and serious complications ...more symptoms »
+Exposure can result in symptoms, such as wheezing and shortness of breath, and ...more symptoms »

 Chemical poisoning: Treatments

 The first step in treating chemical poisoning is preventing its occurrence.
 Most cases of chemical poisoning are due to such incidents as accidental ingestion of household chemicals by small children.
-These are highly preventable by taking safety steps, such as childproofing the home and keeping chemicals and medications out of the reach of small children.
-It is also ...more treatments »
+These are highly preventable by taking safety steps, such as childproofing the home and keeping chemicals and medications out of the reach of small ...more treatments »

 Chemical poisoning: Misdiagnosis